 • Full support, including neighbor discovery (and SNMP support) and Cisco Discovery Protocol advertisement

 Table 2.
-Cisco TelePresence Exchange System Hardware and Environmental Specifications
+Cisco TelePresence Exchange System Platform and Environmental Specifications

-Six Cisco TelePresence Exchange System servers (based on IBM x3650m2 architecture)
+Six Cisco TelePresence Exchange System servers (based on IBM x3650m2)

 Two Gigabit Ethernet RJ-45 ports